BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 > Ensure you are in a CEO Organization.
 >
-> There is a known bug in GTA:O where "SecuroServ CEO" says "SecuroServ is currently unavailable.
-Please try again later."
->
-> There is a known bug in GTA:O where "Drop Bull Shark" says "You have hit the drop limit for this item."
+> There is a known bug in GTA:O where "Drop Bull Shark" says [“You have hit the drop limit for this item”](https://github.com/user-attachments/assets/fa1e7cee-9e11-491e-b824-0a9ca1c20ce2).

 ### "Reload All Weapons" is not working

-> There is a known bug in GTA:O where "Full Ammo" says "You are unable to purchase ammo at this time."
+> There is a known bug in GTA:O where "Full Ammo" says [“You are unable to purchase ammo at this time”](https://github.com/user-attachments/assets/c9e0b3e6-7da5-4a05-a886-74fc1fbcc26a).

 ### "Thermal Vision" is not working